 At a high level, Futhark functions are values, and can be used as any other value.
 However, to ensure that the compiler is able to compile the higher-order functions efficiently via defunctionalisation, certain type-driven restrictions exist on how functions can be used.
 These also apply to any record or tuple containing a function (a functional type):.

-- · Arrays of functions are not permitted.

-- A function cannot be returned from an if expression.
+- Arrays of functions are not permitted. - A function cannot be returned from an if expression.

-- A loop parameter cannot be a function.